 Opinions differ also on the relationship between ius cogens and obligations erga omnes.
-According to some authors, only ius cogens would be composed of absolute obligations erga omnes, because all other forms of international law would be relative, so that the domain of ius cogens would coincide with that of obligations erga omnes.
-Another interpretation, which I share, is based on the divisibility and the availability of the obligations.
-Thus, the concept of ius cogens is more limited than that of absolute obligation erga omnes, because ius cogens exclusively comprises indivisible obligations erga omnes protecting fundamental interests of the international community, but also some divisible norms could be absolutely effective erga omnes.
-Hence, among absolute obligations erga omnes some are indivisible, such as sovereignty, whereas others result from the addition of autonomous bilateral obligations, for example the duty not to interfere with the freedom of the high seas.
-Therefore, the image describing the relationship between the category of obligations erga omnes and that of ius cogens consists of two concentric circles: obligations erga omnes constitute a wider ensemble encompassing all peremptory norms, but not coinciding with them.
+According to some authors, only ius cogens would be composed of absolute obligations erga omnes, because all other forms of international law would be relative, so that the domain of ius cogens would coincide with that of obligations erga omnes.116 Another interpretation, which I share, is based on the divisibility and the availability of the obligations.
+Thus, the concept of ius cogens is more limited than that of absolute obligation erga omnes, because ius cogens exclusively comprises indivisible obligations erga omnes protecting the fundamental interests of the international community, but also some divisible norms could be absolutely effective erga omnes.117 Hence, among absolute obligations erga omnes some are indivisible, such as sovereignty, whereas others result from the addition of autonomous bilateral obligations, for example the duty not to interfere with the freedom of the high seas.
+Therefore, the image describing the relationship between the category of obligations erga omnes and that of ius cogens consists of two concentric circles: obligations erga omnes constitute a wider ensemble encompassing all peremptory norms, but not coinciding with them.118

-The breach of indivisible obligations erga omnes and the procedure to invoke responsibility
+The breach of indivisible obligations erga omnes and the procedure to invoke responsibility (temporal pattern)

-Given that an absolute indivisible obligation erga omnes (ius cogens) links a subject to all the other subjects of the international community in a unitary way, its breach violates the corresponding claims of all the other subjects of the international community.
+Given that an absolute indivisible obligation erga omnes (ius cogens) links a subject to all the other subjects of the international community in a unitary way, its breach violates the corresponding claims of all the other subjects of the international community [Figures 18 and 21].

-With regard to breaches perpetrated by states this conception is provided by the ILC's Project on State Responsibility (articles 19 § 2 and 40 of the 1996 Project, article 40 § 1 of the 2001 Project).
-In fact, article 19 § 2 of the 1996 Project on State Responsibility, concerning the general validity of crimes, is inspired by the concept of peremptory norm of international law (ius cogens) as formulated in article 53 of the Vienna Convention on the Law of Treaties of 1969.
-Article 40 § 1 of the 2001 Project explicitly refers to the breaches of peremptory norms.
-In defining major state responsibility, article 41 of the 2000 Project temporarily adopted by the ILC's Drafting Committee relied upon the notion of 'serious breach by a State of an obligation owed to the international community as a whole and essential for the protection of its
+With regard to breaches perpetrated by states this conception is provided by the ILC's Project on State Responsibility (articles 19 § 2 and 40 of the 1996 Project, article 40 § 1 of the 2001 Project).119 In fact, article 19 § 2 of the 1996 Project on State Responsibility, concerning the general validity of crimes, is inspired by the concept of peremptory norm of international law (ius cogens) as formulated in article 53 of the Vienna Convention on the Law of Treaties of 1969.120 Article 40 § 1 of the 2001 Project explicitly refers to the breaches of peremptory norms.121 In defining major state responsibility,